utdata/icj-project-template/README.md

 All **pages** are kept in the `src/njk/` folder.
 Each `.njk` file (including those in a nested folder that don't start with "_") will be processed and become an `.html` file in `docs/`, and therefore a webpage on your website.

 This project includes the example `src/njk/index.njk`, which is the homepage of the website.
 It _extends_ `src/njk/_layouts/base.njk`.
 Using the _block_ and _extend_ features allows you to worry about only main content of the page, as it inherits the nav and other framework from the base layout.
-This example includes some loops to build content from the example books and bookstores data, described in detail below.
+This example includes some loops to build content from the example library and bookstores data, described in detail below.

 To create a new webpage, just add a new file in `src/njk/` with the `.njk` extension.
 You'll want to _extend_ the `_layouts/base.njk` template and put your content inside the `{% block content %}{% endblock %}` block.